 Creating an account scoring template on Excel is quite easy; however, it may need a moment or two to accomplish.

 5. Use, Evaluate and Repeat:

-Whenever you prospect a handful of new companies, every time, run them through the account scoring template.
+Whenever you prospect a handful of new companies to add on your b2b lead lists or for your outsourced b2b lead generation services, every time, run them through the account scoring template.
 For example, your team can decide to call only the prospects that get more than five out of ten to save time.